Room 800, Wilder Tower

 To receive a bachelor’s degree from any of the colleges in the University, students

-must have a grade point average of at least 2.00 for all college level courses.
-Students
+must have an overall* grade point average of at least 2.00.

 2. TESTING AS A PREREQUISITE FOR GRADUATION